 KCTCS seeks to resolve all reports within 60 days of the initial report.
 All time frames expressed in this policy are meant to be guidelines rather than rigid requirements.
 Extenuating circumstances may arise that require the extension of time frames, including extension beyond 60 days.
 Extenuating circumstances may include the complexity and scope of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a con- current criminal investigation, any intervening school break or vacation, or other unforeseen circumstances.

 KCTCS seeks to resolve all cases of sexual misconduct in a manner that is prompt, fair, and impartial by ensuring the following rights and options are reserved for both the complainant and the respondent:

-- The complainant and respondent will be provided the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
-While this choice is available, KCTCS will not allow the advisor to address the investigators or the hearing board at any point during this process.
-The advisor is only available for emotional support and guidance.
+- The complainant and respondent will be provided the same opportunities to have others present during any institutional investigation or disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
+Different requirements apply to advisors during the investigation process versus during the hearing process, please see the procedure for details.